Last updated: Tuesday 2 June 2020

 Q) What if I come into contact with a person confirmed to have COVID-19?

-- Those who have come into contact with a person confirmed COVID-19 case need to follow advice from the Department of Health regarding isolation.
+- Those who have come into contact with a person confirmed COVID-19 case need to follow advice from the Department of Health regarding quarantine.
 They need to consider if their interaction with the confirmed case was “close contact”.
 A close contact is someone who has been face to face for at least 15 minutes or been in the same closed space for at least 2 hours.
 These people may enter a practice even when steps have been taken to exclude symptomatic and recently travelled patients as people may be contagious prior to becoming symptomatic.

 - If this occurs, you must isolate yourself in your homes for 14 days after last contact with the confirmed case.
 While in isolation if you develop symptom of fever or respiratory infection you need to be tested for COVID-19.